Bairnsdale Women Against Waste Event

 You can free yourself from your secret guilt!
 It's O.K. - we all get purchases wrong sometimes.
 By releasing quality items you're not using, you let them find a new home whilst freeing up space in yours.
 Isn't it time you curated your wardrobe & home to better reflect who you are and how you live?
 It's a gift to you, others and the environment.

-Donate Items for Animals
+Donate Sanitary Items

 Can you recycle it?